satansdeer/satansdeer.github.com/content/legacy-posts/static-type-checking-js/index.md

 First three definitions are the most common.
 And they describe the language from the practical point of view.
 Dynamic means that data types are bound to values and types are checked at run time.

-Weak/loose typing is more value, but most often it describes the fact that Javascript coerces types automatically.
+Weak/loose typing is more value, but most it describes the fact that Javascript coerces types automatically.

 So Javascript allows you to do all kinds of crazy stuff with your values: